yang-guangliang/yang-guangliang.github.io/index.md

 I am an Assistant Professor in the School of Computer Science at Fudan University, and director of the Code Security Research group.

 My research focuses on computer system and AI security.
-Our team is particularly passionate about devising novel security verification and mitigation approaches for practical and real-world utilization.
-Our mission is to bridge the gap between cutting-edge security research and effective and reliable security systems.
+Our team is passionate about devising novel security verification and mitigation approaches for practical and real-world utilization, and bridging the gap between cutting-edge security research and effective and reliable security systems.

 <span style="color:blue">*We are looking for students interested in computer security.
 Please feel free to contact me!*</span>